avkudr/robest/docs/pages/algorithms.rst

    :alt: flowchart of Robest
    :align: center

-Other Rabust estimators, such as MSAC or MLESAC, follow the similaire steps, the main difference between the methods is thier loss function.
+Other Robust estimators, such as MSAC or MLESAC, follow the similaire steps, the main difference between the methods is thier loss function.

 .. image:: images/lossFuncEx.jpg
    :width: 306px